ananta111/android-questions-from-stackoverflow/README.md

 6. Posted date and the status of the question
 - The posted date is visible beside each question.
-- In addition, this region also shows if the question is answered yet.
+- In addition, this region also shows if the question has been answered yet.
-- "Answered" means some users have answered a particular question.
-It doesn't imply that the answer was accepted
+- "Answered" means some users have answered the particular question.
+It doesn't imply that the answer was accepted.
 - "Not Answered Yet" means no user has answered the question.